 green Opportunities for Zoo Staff

-- Zoo maintenance staff use “Green Trucks” for daily operations.
+- Zoo maintenance staff use “Green Trucks” and hybrid vehicles for daily operations.

 - Environmentally friendly cleaning products are used.